davidvorasane/CommunityInsights/README.md

 Population demographics

-4. Commute Time Estimation
+- Commute Time Estimation

 Users can calculate commute times between a selected neighborhood and a workplace location.

-6. Community Reviews
+- Community Reviews

 Users will be able to leave feedback or reviews about neighborhoods.

-7. Saved Neighborhoods
+- Saved Neighborhoods

 Registered users can save neighborhoods they want to compare later.

 6. Technologies to Be Used
-Frontend

 React or Next.js